-An HVAC helper is a technician who works with seasoned HVAC technicians while they perform the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+An HVAC helper is a technician who works with experienced HVAC technicians while they perform the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.

-Your average HVAC helper has less experience when compared to professional HVAC technicians, but they remain an important part of quality HVAC service.
+These HVAC helpers are usually just starting out compared to professional HVAC technicians, but they are still an important part of the team at an HVAC company.

-What Tasks Do HVAC Helpers Complete?
+Which Tasks Can HVAC Helpers Do?

 • Carrying and loading equipment and materials